Programs : Brochure

 Students' direct experience and interactions with local communities serves to deepen their understanding of the complexity of global health issues and interventions, as well as develop the core competencies needed to work cooperatively and respectfully with diverse groups in a global health setting.
 The fieldwork experience also encourages students to become independent and active global citizens who engage in meaningful two-way exchanges of knowledge and ideas for the purpose of contributing to the development of society.

-This five-week field work placement will take place in the beautiful South African country of South Africa.
-Students will work with faculty and students from the University of Limpopo.
-The University of Limpopo is the result of a 2005 merger between the former Medical University of Southern Africa (Pretoria, Guateng province) and the University of the North (Polokwane, Limpopo province) Penn State students will be based on the former University of the North campus on Polokwane, which is the biggest and most important urban centre north of Gauteng province, home to Johannesburg and Pretoria.
+This five-week field work placement will take place in the the norther area of South Africa.
+Students will work with faculty and students from the University of Limpopo and live on the university campus.
+The University of Limpopo is the result of a 2005 merger between the former Medical University of Southern Africa (Pretoria, Guateng province) and the University of the North (Polokwane, Limpopo province) Students will undertake medical (shadowing rotations) on a variety of hospital units as well as out in the community.
+They will participate in field trips to private/public facilities, schools, social service agencies, traditional healers and when possible to other international organizations such as the CDC, USAID, or other entities.

 Regardless of the timing or reason for the withdrawal, the student will be responsible for paying the Education Abroad Administrative Fees.
 For faculty-led freestanding programs, there is a specific withdrawal penalty schedule.